 To ensure the long-term sustainability of the CC's future outcomes and to better integrate into the DARIAH community, the CC is now in the process of proposing a new Working Group within DARIAH (tentative name: “Grid and Cloud infrastructure for Digital Humanities).
 The working group will provide a sustainable platform to disseminate benefits of (EGI) infrastructure and provide user support and training to DARIAH community beyond the end of the EGI-Engage.
 The work on the DARIAH working group proposal was started on May and the plan is to finish it by the end of July and then officially submit to the DARIAH board of directors for official approval at the beginning of August.

-During the first 6 months the overall objectives, goal and mini-projects of the DARIAH CC were presented at two international conferences via posters and short presentations: MIPRO conference (Opatija, Croatia, May 2015) and ESWC (Portorož, Slovenija, June 2015).
+During the first 6 months the overall objectives, goal and mini-projects of the DARIAH CC were presented at two international conferences via posters and short presentations: MIPRO conference (Opatija, Croatia, May 2015) and ESWC (Portorož, Slovenia, June 2015).

 LifeWatch